jameshpark/banksy/README.md

        cp local.properties.sample local.properties
        cp local.merchants.json.sample local.merchants.json
        ```
-    2. Specify values for these keys in `local.properties`
+    2. Specify values for these keys in `local.properties` if you want to export results to a Google Sheet
        ```shell
        google.client.secret.json=
        google.sheets.spreadsheet-id=